TitusRobyK/TitusRobyK/README.md

 - ✍ View my [LinkedIn](https://www.linkedin.com/in/titusrobyk/) Profile
 - 📫 You can reach me [here](mailto:titusrobyk@gmail.com)
 - 👨🏻‍💻 or you could Follow me in [Twitter](https://twitter.com/TitusRobyK)
-- ⚡ Fun facts => I love playing 🎹 , listening to endless Music 🎧 & also i like knowing or exploring the intricacies on how a certain tech or a web application flow is working for which i spent endless hours on hacking or reverse engineering the particular stuff.
+- ⚡ Fun facts => I love playing 🎹 , listening to endless Music 🎧 & also i like knowing or exploring the intricacies on how a certain tech or a web application flow is working on which i would spent endless hours on hacking or reverse engineering the particular stuff.
 One such example of that is [ THIS ](http://follow-the-white-rabbit.netlify.app/)